BottyGPT / DocsGPT deployment story

 5. Phase 2: Knowledge base (sources)

-In the DocsGPT UI (or via API):
+In the DocsGPT UI (and via API when needed):

 -

-- Source type: Documentation URL (or sitemap).
+- Source type: Documentation URL or sitemap.

 - URL: